 Provides a problem-based introduction to design techniques in environmental engineering.
 Several applications are considered with an emphasis on real-world problems typically encountered by graduates.
 The problems are set by practicing engineers and cover most aspects of environmental engineering design.

-1. Understand and apply environmental engineering design philosophies
+1. Apply environmental engineering design philosophies to a multifaceted project.

 2. Apply research and design skills acquired in earlier courses in environmental engineering and related disciplines to solve design problems and conduct investigations